kacaleksandra/animaux/README.md

 Henlo, so basically since our last pupdate we managed to make the backbone of our site!
 We also did some styling to our footer and about us page!

+## May 20, 2019

+After long struggles we finally managed to make our whole site working!
+Unfortunately without any pupdates....

 ## Authors
 - Aleksandra Kacprzak
 - Radek Olesiński